 All Facebook hacking software or websites are fake

-Facebook Inc. is a multibillion-dollar establishment and a simple software or website created probably by an amateur cannot just give you access to someone’s else account.
+Facebook Inc. is a multibillion-dollar establishment and a simple software or website created probably by an amateur cannot just give you access to someone else account with ONE click.

 If that were possible, everybody’s Facebook account would be vulnerable to hacking and nobody will be willing to use the platform let alone create a business that solely relies on it.